McGillivray Boulevard Safety and Mobility Project

 Project Phases

-The McGillivray Boulevard Safety and Mobility Project began in Fall 2022 and is expected to conclude in Fall 2023.
+The McGillivray Boulevard Safety and Mobility Project began in Fall 2022.

-Phase 1: Analyze the Corridor: The project team will evaluate how McGillivray Boulevard currently operates and is used by all users and modes by:
+Phase 1: Analyze the Corridor: The project team evaluated how McGillivray Boulevard currently operates and is used by all users and modes by:

-Phase 2: Develop Options: The project team will use information gathered during the first phase of the study to:
+Phase 2: Develop Options: The project team used information gathered during the first phase of the project to:

-Phase 3: Design Improvements: Based on the feedback gathered during the first two phases of the project, a preferred option will be selected.
-Following selection of a preferred option, the project team will:
+Phase 3: Design Improvements: Based on the feedback gathered during the first two phases of the project, a recommended final design was selected.
+Following this, the project team is now:

 Files